vigneshsundararajan/vigneshsundararajan/README.md

 ### What I'm working on 🤖

-- I'm currently working as a Graduate Data Science researcher for <a href="https://datamine.purdue.edu">The Purdue Data Mine</a> on a project in collaboration with <a href="https://www.deere.com/en/">John Deere</a> to conserve wildlife and maximizing usable farmland using Machine Learning.
+- I'm currently working as a Graduate Data Science researcher for <a href="https://datamine.purdue.edu">The Purdue Data Mine</a> on a project in collaboration with <a href="https://www.deere.com/en/">John Deere</a> to conserve wildlife and maximize usable farmland using Machine Learning.
 - I worked at <a href="https://www.purdueelectricracing.tech/">Purdue Electric Racing</a> as an Aerodynamics Team Member from 2021-2022 where I was involved with designing and simulating aero elements for the vehicle.
 You can read more <a href="https://vigneshsundararajan.github.io/blog/per/">here</a>
 - I'm also pursuing coursework and working on projects in Robotics, Autonomy and Machine Learning.
 Read more about a project I recently worked on <a href="https://vigneshsundararajan.github.io/blog/monovision-nav/">here</a>